 We’ll take a look at two trendy new types of facial cleansers, cleansing milk and micellar water, to examine what they are, which skin types they’re best for, and, most importantly, if either can really replace your regular face wash.

-I’d heard of the brand, but never ‘cleansing milk’—it sounded so fancy!
-Like the kind of product a fabulously graceful great aunt might swear by when asked about her ageless complexion.
+I’d heard of the brand, but never ‘cleansing milk’—it sounded so fancy.
+Like the kind of a product a fabulously graceful great aunt might swear by when asked about her ageless complexion.

 What Is Cleansing Milk?